Gala#

 Galactic Dynamics is the study of the formation, history, and evolution of galaxies using the orbits of objects — numerically-integrated trajectories of stars, dark matter particles, star clusters, or galaxies themselves.

-gala is an Astropy-affiliated Python package that aims to provide efficient tools for performing common tasks needed in Galactic Dynamics research.
-Much of this code uses Python for flexible, user-friendly interfaces that interact with wrappers around low-level code (primarily C) to enable fast computations.
-Common operations include gravitational potential and force evaluations, orbit integrations, dynamical coordinate transformations, and computing chaos indicators for nonlinear dynamics. gala heavily uses the units and astronomical coordinate systems defined in the Astropy core package (astropy.units and astropy.coordinates).
+gala is an Astropy-affiliated Python package providing efficient tools for galactic dynamics research.
+It combines Python’s flexibility with optimized low-level code (primarily C) for fast computations.
+Core functionality includes gravitational potential and force evaluations, orbit integrations, dynamical coordinate transformations, and computing chaos indicators for nonlinear dynamics. gala integrates with Astropy’s units and coordinate systems (astropy.units and astropy.coordinates).

 Contributors#